I had a wonderful time on the high-dive and getting a mid-war manicure.

 After months of war, it was an incredibly strange sight.
 Seeing any Westerners in Baghdad was usually pre-empted by talks and security briefings, but here was a guy comfortably driving a brand new SUV through the Green Zone.
 I instantly had the thought that this was why I had come to war – so that this guy could drive his huge car around Baghdad.
 Stupid and immature as it sounds, that thought feels no less true now than it did back then.

 We soon spotted giant statues of Saddam Hussein’s head and knew we must be close.
 The truck came to a stop and we all jumped out, looking out over the vast concrete car park to the palace in the distance, hidden behind tall black fences and palm trees.

-“All right gentlemen,” the chaplain drawled, “there’s a lot of brass here.
-I need y’all to be on your best behavior.”
+“Alright gentlemen,” the chaplain drawled, “there’s a lot of brass here.
+I need y’all to be on your best behaviour.”

 We smiled and nodded.

 There were more checkpoints to pass through before we got to the palace.
 A short, stocky Nepalese sentry stopped us before we could pass through the last fence into the palace compound.
 He didn’t speak English, but motioned for us to open our bags.
 I smiled and opened mine.
 He waved me through.

 The author (centre) with some more soldiers at Saddam's pool.